joshbduncan/word-search-generator/README.md

 ### Puzzle Size

 By default, the puzzle (characters) size is determined by the amount of words provided and the difficulty level.
-Need a puzzle an exact size, override the default with `puzzle.size = x` (integer >= 10).
+Need a puzzle an exact size, override the default with `puzzle.size = x` (30 >= integer >= 10).
 All puzzles are square so size` will be the width and height.

 ```
 ** WORD SEARCH **